 He married Agnes Ann Maguinnis (1856-1925) and they had eight children, including two sons who died in infancy and six daughters: Florence Berthea Mae Spink (1884-1958; Mrs. Manley Bowles, mother of Richard Spink Bowles), Pearl Alma Maud Spink (1886-1962, wife of Harry Cecil McWilliams), Olive Gertrude Spink (1888-1965, wife of Norman Percival Greer), Mildred Muriel Spink (1891-1941), Myrtle Agnes Spink (1894-1985), and Gladys Lillian Spink (1898-1991).
 He was a Methodist, and had been on the boards of Zion Methodist Church, Fort Rouge Methodist Church, Grace Methodist Church, and Broadway Methodist Church.

 Birth registrations, Manitoba Vital Statistics.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

-We thank Steve Kirkland and Susan Bracken for providing additional information used here.
+We thank Steve Kirkland, Susan Bracken, and Rose Kuzina for providing additional information used here.